 2012 Les Justices (barrel sample) 88-89p

 Tasted in April 2013.
-Dried apricot, pineapple, almonds, nice, fruit and botrytised flavours, nice acidity, lighter than usual.
+Dried apricot, pineapple, almonds, lovely fruit, botrytised flavors, nice acidity, lighter than usual.

 2011 Les Justices (barrel sample) 92p

 Tasted in April 2013.
 Incredibly intense, lush, fabulous sweetness and acidity.
-Nose of orange/mandarin, candied pineapple.
+The nose of orange/mandarin, candied pineapple.
 Very, very long finish.
 Excellent.

 2010 Les Justices (barrel sample) 92-93p

 Tasted in September 2011.
-Even more intense flavours here, more concentration and bigger length.
+Even more intense flavors here, more concentration, and a bigger length.
 Excellent for the vintage as well.

 2009 Les Justices (barrel sample) 92p

 Tasted twice - last time in October 2010.
 Consistent notes.
-Very fine botrytised flavors like acacia honey, pineapple, pear, great intensity, finesse and elegance.
-Great depth and length.
-Excellent for the vintage.
+Wonderfully botrytised flavors like acacia honey, pineapple, and pear, great intensity, finesse, and elegance.
+Great depth and length and is excellent for the vintage.

 2008 Les Justices 91p

 Tasted in October 2010.
-Resembles a lot of 2006 vintage, maybe 2008 has more botrytised flavors to show and expresses moe intensity.
+It resembles much of the 2006 vintage, but maybe 2008 has more botrytised flavors and expresses more intensity.

 2007 Les Justices 93p

 Tasted in April 2010.
-More intensity here than in 2009, beautiful acidity and sweetness, long on the palate, lingering honeyed aftertaste.
-Great balance and richness.
+More intense here than in 2009, with beautiful acidity and sweetness, long on the palate, and a lingering honeyed aftertaste.
+Excellent balance and richness.
 Formidable work in the cellar.

 2006 Les Justices 91p

 Tasted in April 2010.
-Quite less intense and less richer on the nose and palate than 2007.
-Still, it's a fine quality wine.
+Relatively less intense and less rich on the nose and palate than in 2007.
+Still, it's a fine-quality wine.

 2005 Les Justices 93p

 Tasted three times - last time in April 2010.
 Consistent notes.
-Hugely intense nose of acacia honey, mango, apricot, very honeyed on the palate, beautiful balance and acidity.
-Exceptional value for the money and again a stunning effort from this property.
+Hugely intense nose of acacia honey, mango, and apricot, honeyed on the palate, with beautiful balance and acidity.
+Exceptional value for the money and, again, a stunning effort from this property.

 2004 Les Justices 91p